yeasintaha/Improving-Wheat-Leaf-Disease-Classification-CycleGAN-Synthetic-Image-Generation-with-Limited-Dataset/README.md

 ## Citation

-If you find this work useful, kindly cite our paper.
+If you find this work useful, kindly cite these papers.

 ```bash
 @ARTICLE{10521470,